Everybody love Instagram, but there are some hashtags you should avoid if your child has anorexia.

 Save our #EDWarriors from Instagram

 There are many, many wonderful and excellent Instagram accounts that are supportive of recovery.
-But the bottom line is that exposure to disordered posts is not advised unless carefully managed by a professional.
+But disordered posts will encourage an eating disorder.

-Most professionals recommend that someone in recovery from anorexia avoid Instagram unless it is carefully monitored.
+Someone in recovery from anorexia should probably avoid Instagram unless it is carefully monitored.

 This is not the time for permissive parenting.
 This is the time to take a stand against potentially harmful social messages.
 Your child can avoid Instagram during eating disorder recovery.

 #health #fitness #fit #fitnessaddict #fitspo #workout #bodybuilding #cardio #gym #train #training #health #healthy #instahealth #healthychoices #active #strong #motivation #instagood #determination #lifestyle #diet #getfit #cleaneating #eatclean #exercise #bodygoals #selfietime #femaleform #thefemalebody #21dayfix #beforeandafter #beachbodycoach #shakeology #realbodies #toneitup #healthyshake #shakeologycoach #shakeology

 Ginny Jones is the editor of More-Love.org.
 She writes about parenting, body image, disordered eating, and eating disorders.
 Ginny is also a Parent Coach who helps parents handle their kids’ food and body issues.